mendiab/spring-github-acr-repo/README.md

 # spring-github-acr-repo
 Project with Spring Github and Azure Container Registry

-This is Menouer Test

-Updated today Sunday 22.
-January 23 on 10:41
+My new commit after resetting all: Sunday 22.
+Januar 23